Thailand shuts 'The Beach' spot indefinitely

-(CNN) — Travelers hoping to visit Thailand's famous "Maya Bay" are going to have to wait a while longer to take in its creamy white shores and towering limestone cliffs.

-The popular day-trip destination was due to re-open this month following a temporary tourist ban.
+(CNN) — Travelers hoping to visit famous "Maya Bay" in Thailand are going to have to wait a while longer to take in its creamy white shores and towering limestone cliffs.
+The popular day-trip destination was due to reopen this month following a temporary tourist ban.

 But on Tuesday, Thailand's Department of National Parks, Wildlife and Plant Conservation (DNP) announced the bay will remain closed indefinitely.